pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-are-docker-secrets.md

 type: what-is
 page_title: "What are Docker Secrets"

-customer_logos:
-  title: Leading engineering organizations are building with Pulumi
-  logos:
-    - items:
-      - snowflake
-      - tableau
-      - atlassian
-      - fauna
-      - ware2go
-    - items:
-      - mindbody
-      - sourcegraph
-      - fenergo
-      - skai
-      - lemonade
-    - items:
-      - clearsale
-      - angellist
-      - webflow
-      - supabase
-      - ro
 ---

 Docker, a leading platform in containerization technology, has revolutionized how applications are developed, shipped, and deployed.
 One critical aspect of this process is managing sensitive information, commonly known as "secrets."
 [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/) is a feature specifically designed for safely transmitting and storing confidential data within Docker environments.
 This guide explores the ins and outs of Docker Secrets, highlighting its importance, functionality, and best practices.

 ### What are Docker Secrets?

 Docker Secrets is a resource for securely managing sensitive data like passwords, tokens, and SSH keys within [Docker Swarm](https://docs.docker.com/engine/swarm/) environments.
-It's designed to keep this information safe both in transit and at rest.
+Unlike [Docker Configs](/what-is/what-are-docker-configs/) when only encrypts data in transit, Docker Secrets are designed to keep data safe both in transit and at rest.

 #### Key Features